 \section{Introduction}

-Machine learning and NLP have undergone a significant transformation recently, largely propelled by large language models (LLMs) \cite{Radford2019LanguageMA, brown2020language, Chowdhery2022PaLMSL, OpenAI2023GPT4TR}.
-Among different learning paradigms, Supervised Fine-Tuning (SFT) and In-Context Learning (ICL) have emerged as predominant methodologies \cite{raffel2020exploring, dong2022survey}, demonstrating commendable efficacy across many tasks.
+Machine learning and NLP have undergone a significant transformation recently, largely propelled by language models (LMs) \citep{Radford2019LanguageMA, brown2020language, Chowdhery2022PaLMSL, OpenAI2023GPT4TR}.
+Among different learning paradigms, Supervised Fine-Tuning (SFT) and In-Context Learning (ICL) have emerged as predominant methodologies \citep{raffel2020exploring, dong2022survey}, demonstrating commendable efficacy across many tasks.
 SFT tunes the model's parameter and effectively \textit{specializes} a (general-purpose) model to specific tasks by learning the knowledge in the training data and optimizing the objective.
 ICL, for each input, leverages the few-shot examples (i.e., the so-called \textit{demonstrations}) to generate predictions without tuning model parameters and treating the model as a `black box'.
 Considering the different input format between training with SFT and inference with ICL, \citet{min-etal-2022-metaicl} and \citet{chen-etal-2022-meta} introduce the in-context examples into training phrase, which we call supervised in-context learning (SICL).
-However, when the demonstrations as a strong inductive bias get combined with SFT, it has been shown to become more likely to fall into the problem of overconfidence \cite{desai2020calibration, jiang2021can}, and the predicted confidence distribution of ICL may be miscalibrated due to the bias in in-context examples \cite{fei-etal-2023-mitigating}.
+However, when the demonstrations, as a strong inductive bias, get combined with SFT, it has been shown that LMs become more likely to fall into the problem of overconfidence \citep{desai2020calibration, jiang2021can}; the predicted confidence distribution of ICL may be miscalibrated due to the bias in in-context examples \citep{fei-etal-2023-mitigating}.
 Through our extensive experiments, we observe that both paradigms, SFT and ICL, suffer from the problem of miscalibration in low-resource scenarios.